NVIDIA/NVFlare/docs/user_guide/provisioning_tool.rst

 ############################
 Provisioning in NVIDIA FLARE
 ############################
+A necessary first step in establishing a federation is provisioning to establish the identities of the server, clients, and admin clients.

+When operating federated learning, communication channels use shared SSL certificates generated during provisioning to establish the identities and secure communication between participants.

-The purpose of provisioning in NVIDIA FLARE is to generate mutual-trusted system-wide configurations for all participants so all of them can join the NVIDIA FLARE system across different locations.
-The mutual-trust is a mandatory feature of the Open Provision API as every participant authenticates others by the information inside the configuration.
+Provisioning in NVIDIA FLARE generates mutual-trusted system-wide configurations for all participants so all of them can join the NVIDIA FLARE system across different locations.
+To achieve this, a provisioning tool powered by the Open Provision API and its builder modules is included in NVIDIA FLARE (:mod:`nvflare.lighter`) to create a startup kit for each participant with the necessary configuration artifacts.

 The configurations usually include, but are not limited to, the following information:

     - network discovery, such as domain names, port numbers or IP addresses
     - credentials for authentication, such as certificates of participants and root authority